ibm-cloud-docs/vpc-journey/vpc-onboarding-1-overview.md

 # Deployment Journey Overview
 {: #vpc-overview}

-IBM Cloud Virtual Private Cloud (VPC) allows you to establish your own virtual private cloud by defining a virtual network that is logically isolated from all other public cloud tenants.
+{{site.data.keyword.vpc_full}}(VPC) allows you to establish your own virtual private cloud by defining a virtual network that is logically isolated from all other public cloud tenants.
 The underlying software defined networking (SDN) and virtual network functions allows you to quickly establish the network constructs and on-prem connectivity needed to run your workload.
-The information contained within this document is meant to serve as a technical guide for beginning with a new IBM Cloud Account and leading towards a fully configured VPC network environment.
+The information contained within this document is meant to serve as a technical guide for beginning with a new {{site.data.keyword.Bluemix_notm}} Account and leading towards a fully configured VPC network environment.
 {: shortdesc}

-Welcome to the Deployment Journey for VPC on IBM Cloud!
+Welcome to the Deployment Journey for VPC on {{site.data.keyword.Bluemix_notm}}!
 Use the sidebar on the left to navigate between the journey points.
 {: tip}

 ## Journey Map